jgnewman/einlandr/README.md

 When a user is authenticated, a session will be created in the sessions table.

-By running the migration script (`$ yarn dev:migrate`), you will have 2 users created in the database that you can experiment with.
+By running the seed script (`$ yarn dev:seed`), you will have 2 users created in the database that you can experiment with.

 ### Http api